 Making Sure It Makes Sense Financially - The Final & Most Important Step

-The final piece of this process is making sure the cash flow and profit is there because if it’s not you have to fix one of these steps – either improve your margin (increase price or lower expenses), your website conversion rate, or improve lead to customer rate.
+The final piece of this process is making sure the cash flow and profit are there because if it's not you have to fix one of these steps:

 Let's use the above example to calculate the financial return.
 Below are two financial ratios, return on ad spend (ROAS) and return on investment (ROI).

 The ROAS is just sales derived from the effort divided by the marketing spend.
 For this client, the average revenue was $500.
 Thus, ROAS is: ($500*48 new customers)/$4,000 in Adwords spend, so $24,000/$4,000 = 600% ROAS.
 This is a very healthy return.
 But what about taking into account the expenses to produce those sales?
 That's where ROI comes in.